 - The very existence of North Korea, in a nutshell.
 In addition to being an enduring, twisted legacy of the Cold War, its unbelievably bizarre and crass blend of extreme nationalism, militarism, xenophobia and Stalinismnote wouldn't look out of place in the Second World War.
 Though it's unlikely that the DPRK would have found much allies had it existed back then.

 - Steampunk, as a subculture, is mostly powered by this trope.

-- Selena Gomez is a big fan of 1940's fashion and even explicedtly tweeted she genuinely feel like she was born in the wrong decade.
+- Selena Gomez is a big fan of 1940's fashion and even explicitly tweeted she genuinely feels like she was born in the wrong decade.